archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

+	  [Integer] ids --

+	  String location_uri -- The uri of the location

 	  Integer repo_id -- The Repository ID -- The Repository must exist

 __Returns__